-In addition to the gathering and compression agreement, we have also entered into a 20-year fresh water distribution agreement with Antero, pursuant to which a service area encompassing all of Antero's areas of operation in West Virginia, Ohio and Pennsylvania is dedicated to us.
-If Antero requires fresh water distribution outside of the initial service area, we will have the option to provide those services on the same terms and conditions.
+If we purchase Antero's fresh water distribution systems, we will enter into a 20-year fresh water distribution agreement with Antero, pursuant to which a service area encompassing all of Antero's areas of operation in West Virginia, Ohio and Pennsylvania will be dedicated to us.
+If Antero requires fresh water distribution services outside of the initial service area, we will have the option to provide those services on the same terms and conditions.
 Under the fresh water distribution agreement, we will receive a fee of \$3.50 per barrel for fresh water deliveries by pipeline to well sites or \$3.00 per barrel if Antero accesses the water by truck directly from our storage facilities, in each case subject to CPI-based adjustments.
-For additional information, please read "Certain Relationships and Related Transactions-Other Contractual Relationships with Antero-Fresh Water Distribution."
+Please see "Certain Relationships and Related Transactions-Other Contractual Relationships with Antero -Fresh Water Distribution."